sudeeprp/rapa-home/vocational-learning.md

 ## Curiosity

-Let's take an example, where you've vibed some an application that reports on code repositories in an organization, using GitHub APIs and a UI framework.
+Take an example, where you've vibed some an application that reports on code repositories in an organization, using GitHub APIs and a UI framework.
 You want to take it to production and have real users use it.

-Vocational learning is and the context of learning was "what do I need, to take it to production".
-It may require different "modes of inquiry" to address the gaps.
+It may require different "modes of inquiry" to address the gaps between your understanding and the expertise to keep it running.

 Inquiry needs a curious mind.
 Anecdotes can kindle curiosity, by exposing consequences in the real world.